jgj1018/TIL/Books/Site_Reliability_Engineering.md

 - Noisy alerts that systematically generate more than one alert per incident should be tweaked to approach a 1:1 alert/incident ratio.
 Doing so allows the on-call engineer to focus on the incident instead of triaging duplicate alerts.

+### Chapter 12.
+Effective Troubleshooting

+- Ineffective troubleshooting sessions are plagued by problems at the Triage, Examine, and Diagnose steps, often because of a lack of deep system understanding.

+- we should remember that correlation is not causation:6 some correlated events, say packet loss within a cluster and failed hard drives in the cluster, share common causes—in this case, a power outage, though network failure clearly doesn’t cause the hard drive failures nor vice versa.

+- In practice, of course, troubleshooting is never as clean as our idealized model suggests it should be.